mcsparin/Paper/SIP18_Paper.md

     value ::: is not a member of Unit

 It tries to concatinate the result of the call to ```foreach``` of type Unit.
 A single semi-collin at the end of the first line forces the interpreter to separate the statements.

+This proposed change to postfix operation semantics is a contraversial one.
+Many people argue that strict formatting requirements should be decreasing in a high level language, and they are correct.
+In this case, however, it is safe to assume that the decision to do away with statement operators (".") was one made in the early days, and only now are we seeing the impact of that decision.
+Though it's vetran users might resist, this change will be especially important in decreasing frustration for newcomers, and perhaps more importantly, it is impossible to predict what potentially harmful interactions might arrise between this feature and ones developed in the future.

 2.2 Specification:
 ------------------
 Language features will be controlled via inclusion of two new language objects in the Scala package.
 The first, named "languageFeature" is defined as follows: